ou524u/Open-Rayzer/README.md

 Our implementation builds upon [LVSM](https://github.com/haian-jin/LVSM) and [Less3Depend](https://github.com/ou524u/Less3Depend).
 We also thank to author of [Long-LRM](https://github.com/QQMiger/Long-LRM) for providing DL3DV preprocessing scripts, and [Pi3](https://github.com/yyfz/Pi3) for their elegant codes.

-If you are interested in how LVSM-stream methods develope and achieve success, we recommend a unique perspective in our paper **The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images without Any 3D Knowledge**.
+If you are interested in how LVSM-stream methods developed and achieve success, we recommend a unique perspective in our paper **The Less You Depend, The More You Learn: Synthesizing Novel Views from Sparse, Unposed Images without Any 3D Knowledge**.